-marysville Charter Academy for the Arts 2010-2018 Course Catalog expressions are available to high school student on a concurrent enrollment basis.
-Students must be enrolled in at least four rarysville High School.
+Yuba College courses are available to high school student on a concurrent enrollment basis.
+Students must be enrolled in at least four regular periods at the Marysville Charter Academy for the Arts.
 A concurrent enrollment grants BOTH high school credits and college units to the student.
-Student was to for college courses designated as CSU/UC transferable.
+Student will receive Honors credit for college courses designated as CSU/UC transferable.
 A placement test may be required.
-Students may enroll in evenir sses through Yuba College as space allows.
+Students may enroll in evening and weekend classes through Yuba College as space allows.
 NO PE classes are available to high school students.